 - Other Inmates.

 To find this information, you will have to do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Was your search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal backgrounds and records, and your feedback may make it easier for others.